dwbrite/transmission/story.md

 Chicago, Illinos
 2007

-[Wednesday 8:00 p.m.]
+[Wednesday 6:30 p.m.]

 Finally...back from work.
 Your wife isn’t home yet...again.

 She’ll probably say, “she’s working late”.

-Checking your phone, you notice a voicemail from her.
+~~Checking your phone, you notice a voicemail from her.~~

+[BOOP!~ VOICEMAIL!]

 > Hey honey, things are a bit crazy at work today, so I’ll be home late.
 Love you!

 No surprise there.
-You’re going to get to the bottom of this.
+You might want to get to the bottom of this.

-...

-She gets back after you fall asleep.

-[Thursday morning]
+[Thursday 5:30 a.m.]

-You wake up early to install an app on her phone that records her phone calls and sends them to your voicemail.
+You wake up early to install an wiretapping app.
+It will send all her calls directly to your voicemail.
 You’ve done your research, clearly.

 ...